The price tag for Pence's trip to Indianapolis

 (CNN)How much did Vice President Mike Pence's trip to Indianapolis to watch -- and then abruptly leave -- a football game Sunday between the Indianapolis Colts and San Francisco 49ers cost?

-Here is an estimate of just the air costs (which does not include costs of advance personnel, Secret Service or support on the ground).
+Here is an estimate of just the air costs (which does not include costs of advance personnel, Secret Service or support on the ground):

 According to the Air Force, flying a C-32, the model of plane used for Air Force 2, for one hour costs about $30,000.
 Pence's flight from Las Vegas to Indianapolis Saturday took about three hours and 20 minutes, so it cost about $100,000